Fellow (A), College Lecturer, Director of Studies

 She is now University Senior Lecturer in the Faculty of Modern and Medieval Languages.

 Dr Sheila Watts specializes in the historical linguistics of German and related languages.
-She works on a number of international collaborative research projects.
+She is currently working on a number of international collaborative research projects.

-She has published on verb categories and on gender in Old Saxon and Old High German.
+She has published on verb categories and on gender in Old Saxon, Old High German and Old English.
 A further interest is in the history of linguistic ideas about German, where she has published on the grammarian Justus Georg Schottelius and the lexicographer Caspar Stieler.